subvisual/subvisual.com/src/posts/2016-04-28-a-bridge-between-redux-and-meteor/index.md

 ---
+highlight: false
-path: /79-a-bridge-between-redux-and-meteor/
+path: 79-a-bridge-between-redux-and-meteor
-title: "A bridge between Redux and Meteor"
+title: A bridge between Redux and Meteor
+categories:
+  - engineering
 author: gabriel-poca
 date: 2016-04-28
+intro: >
+  The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 tags:
   - development
-intro: >
-  The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 ---

 The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 You may find it is unnecessarily complex for your application, and that is ok, there are [other options][other-data-loading] for you.